LycheeOrg/LycheeOrg.github.io/src/content/docs/docs/getting-started/installation.md

 On first visit, you will be prompted to create an admin account.

 :::tip
-For a more complete setup with custom volumes, environment variables, and worker services, see the [Docker documentation](/docs/getting-started/docker/).
+For a more complete setup with custom volumes, environment variables, and worker services, use the [Docker Compose Wizard](/wizard/) to generate a tailored `docker-compose.yaml` and `.env`, or see the [Docker documentation](/docs/getting-started/docker/).
 :::

 ## What's Included